Chocobozzz/PeerTube/support/doc/api/embeds.md

 Start the video at a specific time.
 Value must be raw seconds or a duration (`3m4s`)
+Default: starts at `0`

 ### stop

 Stop the video at a specific time.
 Value must be raw seconds or a duration (`54s`)
+Default: ends at content end

 ### controls